tungtokyo1108/Gunosy-AI_Recommendation_System/README.md

 ![Swagger Doc Screenshot](docs/API_Root.png)

 Get predictions from the API, please go to `http://0.0.0.0:8000/api/v1/Gunosy_classifier/prediction`.
-Providing the links of `https://gunosy.com/` into the "Content" box, click the "POST" button and wait a few seconds to take the result of prediction.
+Providing the links of `https://gunosy.com/` into the "Content" box (please put link inside "" like image below), click the "POST" button and wait a few seconds to take the result of prediction.
 You can see views like images beloew.

 ![Swagger Doc Screenshot](docs/Sport_news.png)

 ![Swagger Doc Screenshot](docs/Sport_predict.png)

+The results of predictions provide the two groups with the highest probability

 ### 4. Cleanup